EnzoLePadellec/web-applications-frontend/README.md

 US4: As an “admin" user, I want to see a “Add Location” button in the location page, so that I can create a new location - Achieved

-US5: As an “admin" user, I want to see a button to edit locations in the array of locations, so that I can edit existing locations - In Progress
+US5: As an “admin" user, I want to see a button to edit locations in the array of locations, so that I can edit existing locations - Achieved

 US6: As an “admin" user, I want to see a button to delete locations in the array of locations so that I can delete existing locations - Achieved